 German Wooden Easter Bunnies from the Erzgebirge

 Easter Rabbits bringing Eggs are a very German tradition.
 The Erzebirge Mountains in Germany are famous for their beautiful seasonal Wood Carvings, so Easter Time, the carvings are of der Osterhase… the Easter Bunny!.
 The Hand Carved German Wooden Easter Bunnies are made into ornaments, smokers, figurines, candles and pyramids.
-You can even find beautiful and collectible music boxes.
+You will bind the all sorts of beautiful German decorations for your home!

 German Wooden Easter Rabbits